More opportunities for classroom participation, more leadership opportunities, and greater comfort and security in class.

 Situated on the Rillito River where the city meets the foothills, the 35-acre Gregory School campus showcases breathtaking views of the Catalina Mountains.
 Our campus includes a farm yard and vegetable garden, a student-created riparian area, gorgeous vegetation, plentiful shade, and countless areas to meet, study, relax, and play.
 A delicious, healthful lunch made on-site from scratch using seasonal, locally-sourced ingredients comes with a Gregory School education.
 Daily lunch offers several hot options, soups, salad and sandwich bars, and fresh spa waters.
 Students and faculty may choose to eat in our attractive lunchroom or at a variety of seating areas around campus.

 To succeed in college and beyond, students require mastery of subject content, and they need skills in analysis, critical and creative thinking, self advocacy, collaboration, and written and oral communication.
 The Gregory School graduates thrive in college and beyond with the benefit of our preparation.
-We are the only school in Arizona to use a comprehensive national test evaluating our program's quality in preparing students' thinking skills for college and work readiness.
 Graduates of The Gregory School have settled into productive and highly accomplished careers across Tucson and far away from home.

 Leadership education has been part of The Gregory School program for over three decades.
 Through opportunities in the classroom, on the athletic fields, and in club, advisory, and service activities, students experience all aspects of leadership.
 In addition, our dedicated leadership classes allow students to tackle projects on campus as well as in the community.